 We surveyed 120 outdoor brands on social media between January 1, 2023 and October 31, 2023 on Facebook, Instagram, TikTok, and Twitter.
 Using this data and a weighted formula, we generated an overall engagement ranking for each brand.
 The top-ranked outdoor brands on social media have high engagement rates with average or better audience size and posting volumes.

 We define engagement as measurable interaction on social media posts, including likes, comments, favorites, retweets, shares, and reactions.
 We used engagement rate by follower to measure engagement on Facebook, Instagram, and Twitter, which is defined as the total engagement divided by the number of followers.
 We used engagement rate by view to measure engagement on TikTok, which is defined as the total engagement divided by the number of views.

 The case for benchmarking

-It’s crucial to go beyond likes and favorites because audience size is hugely important: 100 likes is great engagement for an outdoor brand with 1,000 followers but is a drop in the bucket to a brand with 100,000 followers.
+It’s crucial to go beyond likes and favorites because audience size is hugely important: 100 likes is great engagement for a brand with 1,000 followers but is a drop in the bucket to a brand with 100,000 followers.
 Engagement rate helps us take audience size into account to see who’s really reaching the highest percentage of their fans and followers with their social posts, which are the outdoor brands you need to beat.